NAE Members please authenticate using your NAE member credentials.

-We are very glad to have had you as a participant at a Frontiers of Engineering meeting, and we hope you found this an enriching and rewarding experience.
+We are very glad to have you as a participant at a Frontiers of Engineering meeting, and we hope you find this an enriching and rewarding experience.

 One of the goals of this meeting is network-building, and to that end, not only would we at the National Academy of Engineering like to keep in touch with you, but we would like you to keep in touch with each other.
 To that end, there are several mechanisms in place.

 FOE website.
 The Frontiers of Engineering website at www.naefrontiers.org includes, among other things, a place for you to post news for other FOE alumni and a searchable directory of Frontiers participants.
 To access the portion of the website that is open only to FOE alumni, log in at “FOE Community.”
 You can post news items, manage your account, and search the FOE alumni database.
 To update your database record, click on the green login button in the upper left-hand corner of this website.
 Your FOE username is your firstname(dot)lastname.
 If you have forgotten your FOE password or find that your password no longer works, click on “Forgot Password,” and it will be emailed to you.
 After you login, you’ll see “Welcome (your first name)” and “Edit Profile” at the top of the page.
 Click on “Edit Profile” to update your contact information, research interests, etc.

 The Bridge.
 FOE alumni with US addresses are given a subscription to NAE’s quarterly publication, The Bridge.